Electric Hybrid Water Heaters Qualify for a Tax Credit

 If you’ve made other energy-efficient home weatherization, heating and cooling upgrades, you might be eligible for an even larger tax credit up to $500.
 To claim your credit, submit IRS Form 5695 with your tax return.

 Some states also offer tax credits for energy-efficient home upgrades.
-For instance, if you live in Montana, your heat pump water heater qualifies for a state tax credit of 25% of the purchase and installation price, up to $500.
-In the end, tax credits are one more way you can save with a heat pump water heater.
+For instance, if you live in Montana, your electric hybrid water heater qualifies for a state tax credit of 25% of the purchase and installation price, up to $500.
+In the end, tax credits are one more way you can save with an electric hybrid water heater.
 Just make sure to have yours installed before the federal credit expires at the end of 2021!